GLOBAL DATA PROTECTION ADDENDUM FOR ADVERTISERS

 3.4.1.
 Publishers share Publishers’ Personal Data with DT; DT collects and shares Publishers’ Personal Data with Advertisers on behalf of Publishers in its capacity as a Processor of the Publishers.

 3.4.2.
-Advertiser shares Advertiser’s Personal Data with DT, strictly and as necessary to facilitate DT’s provision of the Service to Advertiser, or to the extent applicable, to strictly and as necessary to facilitate Advertiser’s provisions of Advertiser’s services to Advertiser’s advertisers’ customers and on their behalf.
+Advertiser shares Advertiser’s Personal Data with DT, strictly and as necessary to facilitate DT’s provision of the Service to Advertiser, or the extent applicable, to strictly and as necessary to facilitate Advertiser’s provisions of Advertiser’s services to Advertiser’s advertisers’ customers and on their behalf.

 3.5.
-Whenever Advertiser Process Publishers’ Personal Data, it will Process such data in accordance with Advertiser’s obligations under this Addendum; (ii) not make any attempts and ensure that such third-party advertisers-customers and/or partners will not make any attempt to re-identify any data that was shared or transmitted by DT when provided with a signal by DT that indicates that the Publishers’ Data Subject declined consent under Data Protection Laws; (iii) be fully liable for the performance of its third-party advertisers-customers and/or partners in connection with their Processing such data that was shared or transmitted to Advertiser by DT as part of Advertiser’s use of the Service.
+Whenever Advertiser Process Publishers’ Personal Data, it will Process such data in accordance with Advertiser’s obligations under this Addendum; (ii) not make any attempts and ensure that such third-party advertisers-customers and partners will not make any attempt to re-identify any data that was shared or transmitted by DT when provided with a signal by DT that indicates that the Publishers’ Data Subject declined consent under Data Protection Laws; (iii) be fully liable for the performance of its third-party advertisers-customers and/or partners in connection with their Processing such data that was shared or transmitted to Advertiser by DT as part of Advertiser’s use of the Service.

 3.7.
-Advertiser acknowledges that DT, as a Processor on behalf of its Publishers, is prohibited from: (i) selling Publishers’ Personal Data; and (ii) retaining, using, or disclosing Publishers’ Personal Data for any commercial purpose other than for the specific purpose of performing the ad monetization services it provides to its Publishers or outside of the direct business relationship between DT and Publishers, unless permitted under applicable laws.
+Advertiser acknowledges that DT, as a Processor on behalf of its Publishers, is prohibited from (i) selling Publishers’ Personal Data and (ii) retaining, using, or disclosing Publishers’ Personal Data for any commercial purpose other than for the specific purpose of performing the ad monetization services it provides to its Publishers or outside of the direct business relationship between DT and Publishers unless permitted under applicable laws.

 3.9.
-DT will take reasonable and appropriate steps to ensure that Advertiser uses the Personal Data disclosed to it under this DPA in a manner consistent with DTs obligations under Data Protection Laws; and, upon notice, take reasonable and appropriate steps to stop and remediate Advertiser’s unauthorized use of Publisher’s Personal Data.
+DT will take reasonable and appropriate steps to ensure that Advertiser uses the Personal Data disclosed to it under this DPA in a manner consistent with DT’s obligations under Data Protection Laws and, upon notice, take reasonable and appropriate steps to stop and remediate Advertiser’s unauthorized use of Publisher’s Personal Data.

-- Processing Personal Data
+4. Processing Personal Data

 4.2.
-The Parties acknowledge that Advertiser pays DT, in accordance with the terms of the Agreement, for the Service.Neither Party receives from the other Party any monetary or other valuable consideration for Processing Personal Data and/or for sharing Personal Data with the other Party.
+The Parties acknowledge that the Advertiser pays DT, in accordance with the terms of the Agreement, for the Service.
+Neither Party receives from the other Party any monetary or other valuable consideration for Processing Personal Data and sharing Personal Data with the other Party.

-- Personal Data Transfer
+5. Personal Data Transfer

 5.1.
 This Section 5 applies to Personal Data Transfers, as required by the Parties to perform their obligations under the Agreement, including the export of Personal Data by Advertiser to DT and the export of Publishers’ Personal Data by DT to Advertiser.

 5.2.
-As applicable under Data Protection Laws for the lawful transfer of Personal Data, if a Party imports Personal Data to, or accesses Personal Data from, a country that is not subject to an Adequacy Decision, and the Data Protection Laws mandate a Personal Data Transfer measure to facilitate the lawful Personal Data Transfer, Advertiser and DT hereby agree that the applicable Statutory Data Transfer Agreement will apply in respect of any such Personal Data Transfer from one Party to another.
+As applicable under Data Protection Laws for the lawful transfer of Personal Data, if a Party imports Personal Data to, or accesses Personal Data from, a country that is not subject to an Adequacy Decision, and the Data Protection Laws mandate a Personal Data Transfer measure to facilitate the lawful Personal Data Transfer, Advertiser, and DT hereby agree that the applicable Statutory Data Transfer Agreement will apply in respect of any such Personal Data Transfer from one Party to another.

-5.4.
-Transfer of Personal Data which is governed by Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of Personal Data and on the free movement of such data and repealing Directive 95/46/EC (“GDPR”) to a country outside of the European Economic Area and that is not subject to an Adequacy Decision (“Third Country”), is made in accordance with the EU Standard Contractual Clauses (“EU SCCs”), pursuant to EU Commission Decision C(2021)3972, in the module specified in Exhibit A, for Personal Data Transfer by Advertiser to DT, and in Exhibit B, for Personal Data Transfer from DT to Advertiser, which are attached and incorporated by reference to this Addendum, or, as required, in accordance with any successor thereof or an alternative lawful data transfer mechanism, and each Advertiser further acknowledges that DT engages Advertiser, under the first module of the EU SCCs, on behalf of its Publishers, including, without limitation, by designating the applicable Supervisory Authority therein on their behalf, for the purposes of facilitating the lawful transfer of Personal Data, as part of DT’s ad monetization services to its Publishers.
+5.4.1 Transfer of Personal Data which is governed by Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the Processing of Personal Data and on the free movement of such data and repealing Directive 95/46/EC (“GDPR”) to a country outside of the European Economic Area and that is not subject to an Adequacy Decision (“Third Country”), is made in accordance with the EU Standard Contractual Clauses (“EU SCCs”), pursuant to EU Commission Decision C(2021)3972, in the module specified in Exhibit A, for Personal Data Transfer by Advertiser to DT, and in Exhibit B, for Personal Data Transfer from DT to Advertiser, which are attached and incorporated by reference to this Addendum, or, as required, in accordance with any successor thereof or an alternative lawful data transfer mechanism, and each Advertiser further acknowledges that DT engages Advertiser, under the first module of the EU SCCs, on behalf of its Publishers, including, without limitation, by designating the applicable Supervisory Authority therein on their behalf, for the purposes of facilitating the lawful transfer of Personal Data, as part of DT’s ad monetization services to its Publishers.

-5.5.
-In accordance with Article 46 of the GDPR and the EU SCCs, and without prejudice to any provisions of this Addendum, each Party undertakes the following additional safeguards to secure Personal Data transferred by it based on the EU SCCs to Third Countries:
+5.4.2 In accordance with Article 46 of the GDPR and the EU SCCs, and without prejudice to any provisions of this Addendum, each Party undertakes the following additional safeguards to secure Personal Data transferred by it based on the EU SCCs to Third Countries:

 6. Data Security

 6.1.
-Each Party Processing Personal Data transmitted to it by the other Party will maintain appropriate administrative, physical, organizational and technical safeguards aimed at maintaining an appropriate level of security, confidentiality and integrity of the Personal Data in accordance with official guidelines as provided by Supervising Authorities, good industry practice and Annex II of Exhibits A and B to this Addendum, as applicable to the Parties, which serves as an integral part of this Addendum, whether Exhibits A and B apply in their entirety, or not.
+Each Party Processing Personal Data transmitted to it by the other Party will maintain appropriate administrative, physical, organizational, and technical safeguards aimed at maintaining an appropriate level of security, confidentiality and integrity of the Personal Data in accordance with official guidelines as provided by Supervising Authorities, good industry practice and Annex II of Exhibits A and B to this Addendum, as applicable to the Parties, which serves as an integral part of this Addendum, whether Exhibits A and B apply in their entirety, or not.

 7. Personal Data Breach